 From Sloane, our licensed aesthetician:

 Most people associate sunscreen with the summer months, lying on a beach, or being active outside.
 It is really important to realize that skin protection must extend past those months of sun and fun to the rest of the year.
-To really understand this extremely important point, first we have to understand what we are protecting against.
+To really understand this extremely important point, first, we have to understand what we are protecting against.

-For many years, scientist believed that UVB rays were the most dangerous UV rays; but, over the last 20 years or so, more and more evidence has been proving that UVA rays can also be dangerous the skin.
+For many years, scientists believed that UVB rays were the most dangerous UV rays; but, over the last 20 years or so, more and more evidence has been proving that UVA rays can also be dangerous to the skin.
 UVB rays penetrate the epidermis where most skin cancers occur.
 UVA rays penetrate the skin deeper down to the dermis layer, yet have been shown to also damage skin cells called keratinocytes in the basal layer of the epidermis.
-This means that UVA rays can contribute and may even initiate development of cancerous cells in the skin.
+This means that UVA rays can contribute and may even initiate the development of cancerous cells in the skin.